Bulat-Ziganshin/EasyProtoBuf/README.md

 So, the API consists of the following class methods (where FTYPE is the Protobuf type of the field, e.g. 'fixed32' or 'message'):
-- get_FTYPE reads value of non-repeated field
+- get_FTYPE reads the value of the non-repeated field
-- get_repeated_FTYPE reads value of repeated field
+- get_repeated_FTYPE reads the value of the repeated field
-- put_FTYPE writes value of non-repeated field
+- put_FTYPE writes the value of the non-repeated field
-- put_repeated_FTYPE writes value of unpacked repeated field
+- put_repeated_FTYPE writes the value of the unpacked repeated field
-- put_packed_FTYPE writes value of packed repeated field
+- put_packed_FTYPE writes the value of the packed repeated field

-Field number is the first parameter in put_* calls, and placed in the case label before get_* calls.
+The field number is the first parameter in put_* calls, and placed in the case label before get_* calls.

 You can use the returned value of get_FTYPE method instead of passing the variable address,